 As far as the second part of the premise is concerned, the uncertainty that litigants face when intending to submit blockchain evidence (especially regarding the requirements and formalities that should be followed when filing it) calls for further regulation.
-The fact that the ICC Commission Report on Managing E-Document Production, an institutional document thought out to shed some light on the production of electronic evidence, has no mention on how to handle, submit and assess evidence produced in distributed ledger technologies or blockchain, indicates the utter lack of guidance on the matter.58
+The fact that the ICC Commission Report on Managing E-Document Production, an institutional document thought out to shed some light on the production of electronic evidence, has no mention on how to handle, submit and assess evidence produced in distributed ledger technologies or blockchain, indicates the utter lack of guidance on the matter.
+(64)

-Moreover, just as the IBA Rules helped neutralize procedural issues when litigants came from different legal backgrounds,59 the issuance of clear and express rules regarding blockchain evidence could provide certainty to parties coming from jurisdictions with different perspectives regarding the admissibility of blockchain evidence.
+Moreover, just as the IBA Rules helped neutralize procedural issues when litigants came from different legal backgrounds, (65) the issuance of clear and express rules regarding blockchain evidence could provide certainty to parties coming from jurisdictions with different perspectives regarding the admissibility of blockchain evidence.

 Truth be said, when talking about the application of new technologies in arbitration, "even if we, as the arbitration community, opt for "no", the market may still decide "yes".
-Indeed, according to recent surveys, 76% of tech companies and 71% of financial services' providers already operate with blockchains or are planning to do so in the immediate future.
-60 Coincidentally, these two industries specifically http://www.arbitration.qmul.ac.uk/media/arbitration/docs/2012_International_Arbitration_Survey.pd f last accessed July 22, 2020.